 The renowned Swedish tradition of the smörgåsbord transforms at Christmas time into the Julbord – literally Christmas table.
-The julbord is essentially a buffet of bizarre and beautiful season Swedish delicacies.
+The julbord is essentially a buffet of bizarre and beautiful seasonal Swedish delicacies.

-These include the basics like Swedish meatballs, but often also jellied pigs' feet, Vienna sausages (known as prinskorv, prince sausages in Swedish), gravadlax – raw salmon cured in dill and lemon, and a traditional dish called Jansson's Temptation – a creamy potato dish with anchovies.
+These include the basics like Swedish meatballs, but often also jellied pigs’ feet, Vienna sausages (known as prinskorv, prince sausages in Swedish), gravad lax – raw salmon cured in dill and lemon, and a traditional dish called Jansson’s Temptation – a creamy potato casserole with anchovies.
 Pâtés of liver and seafood are also popular.

 If you’re doing it properly, help yourself to cold dishes first, and then return for the warm food.
 You’re supposed to eat everything in the right order, so stay near a Swedish friend who will see you right.

 A favourite traditional dessert following the julbord is rice porridge with cinnamon, sugar, and milk.
 Any sort of dessert using figs, such as fig parfait or ice cream or simply frozen or gratinated figs, is also popular.

 The julbord is, of course, accompanied by snaps and aquavit – but not wine.
 While a small cup of glögg might be had before the buffet begins, wine with Christmas food is a rookie foreigner mistake.

 READ ALSO: An idiot’s guide to a Swedish julbord

 If you’re puzzling over how to pronounce this one, you’re not alone.
 But this is essentially a delicious spiced drink which simply tastes like Christmas.
 One could say that “glögg” is the sound you make as you gulp down another glass.

 In all practicality, however, glögg is not something one chugs.
 The traditional warm mulled wine is served in miniature cups and is sipped slowly.
 Most Swedes add blanched peeled almonds and raisins to their cups.